gvellut/dmp_midi/README.md

-# MIDI files for 260 Drum Machine Pattern
+# MIDI files for 200 Drum Machine Patterns

 See https://github.com/montoyamoraga/drum-machine-patterns for the input (README.md file).

+The code builds MIDI versions of the drum machine patterns from the book 200 Drum Machine Patterns by René-Pierre Bardet.

 ## Install

 The tool needs Python >= 3.7.

 - Clone the project locally
-- Rune `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt`

 ## Run

 - `mkdir input`
 - `mkdir output`
-- Download the file https://raw.githubusercontent.com/montoyamoraga/drum-machine-patterns/main/README.md and copy it in the `input` folder
+- Download the file https://raw.githubusercontent.com/montoyamoraga/drum-machine-patterns/main/README.md and copy it to the `input` folder
 - Run with : `python -m dmpmid.cli -i input -o output`
 - The MIDI files will be generated in the `output` folder

 The generated MIDI follows the *General MIDI* convention: All instruments are on channel 10 and the notes used for the drum instruments are the ones listed on https://github.com/montoyamoraga/drum-machine-patterns

-You may have to shift the notes around if your drum isntrument does not follow this convention.
+You may have to shift the notes around if your drum instrument does not follow this convention.

 ## Downloads